m-wiesner/m-wiesner.github.io/_posts/2020-10-30-Variational-Bounds-on-Mutual-Information.markdown

 ## Gradient of the alternative factorization

 The above objective leaves us with a catch-22.
 We are trying to estimate a posterior distribution, but doing so requires an estimate for it.
 One potential solution is to hold fixed the posterior distribution when updating the model with unlabeled data.
-Also assume that our expectations are over minibatches and $$X$$ is simply the first element in the minibatch $$X_1$$.
+Also assume that our expectations are over minibatches $$\mathcal{B} = \{X_1, \ldots, X_K\}$$ and $$X$$ is simply the first element in the minibatch $$X_1$$.
 In this case the gradient becomes ...

 $$\begin{align}
 \frac{\partial I_{NCE}}{\partial y_s^{\tau}\left(j\right)} &= \mathbb{E}_{\mathcal{B}}\left[\sum_{Y} p\left(Y | X_1\right) \mathbb{1}\left(Y_{\tau}, s\right) - \frac{\sum_Y p\left(Y | X_1\right) e^{f\left(X_j, Y\right)} \mathbb{1}\left(Y_{\tau}, s\right)}{\sum_{i=1}^K \sum_Y p\left(Y|X_1\right)e^{f\left(X_i, Y\right)}}\right] \\